PaulDKim/CTF-notes/Command-Injections.md

 Now we can create a command that will decode this base64 encoded string in a subshell `$()`, and then pass it to `bash` to be executed: `bash<<<$(base64 -d<<<Y2F0IC9ldGMvcGFzc3dkIHwgZ3JlcCAzMw==)`
 > TIP: Without `bash<<<` the decoded command `cat /etc/passwd | grep 33` would just be printed, and not executed. `bash<<<` forces the decoded string to be treated as executable code by Bash!

+The trick with encoding your payloads is that you need to be flexible with the target web application's security mechanisms.
+For instance, it's possible that `bash` can be blacklisted so to bypass this, you can use: `sh<<<`, which is a simpler shell alternative to bash that may not be blocked.